-Recently we published a post on the pros and cons of living in a condominium, townhouse, or other small space for the purposes of getting more for your dollar or downsizing your life.
-That brought up the question of what IS the difference between townhouse vs a condo?
-With so many options available for non-freestanding homes (we aren’t even considering co-ops in this article!), the terminology can get confusing, especially for first-time home buyers.
+Recently we published a post on the pros and cons of living in a condominium, townhouse, or other small space.
+These types of properties can be more affordable than single family homes or provide a great option for downsizing your life.
+But what is the difference between townhouse and a condo?
+The terminology can get confusing with so many options outside of the single family home (we aren’t even considering co-ops in this article!).
 Don’t worry–you’re not the only one who is confused.
 Both home buyers and sellers often get it wrong.
 In fact, even the home listing may show both condo AND townhouse in the description.
 So which is it?

-Typically we think of this as being a condominium:
+Typically we that something that looks like this is a condominium:

 and this as a townhouse:

-What most people don’t know is that a condominium, in addition to looking like apartment homes, can also look like a townhouse.
+What most people don’t realize is that a condominium, in addition to looking like apartment homes, can also look like a townhouse.

 The difference between them is not necessarily physical.
 It all comes down to the FORM of ownership.
 Here’s a quick overview of each type of ownership and how that affects your rights and your pocketbook.

 Related Reading: Tips for Downsizing

 |Ownership||Owners only own the airspace between the walls.||Individual unit on a piece of land, attached at least on one side to another unit.|

 |Style||Condos may look like an individual unit (townhome).||Townhome attached home.|